 Through the Accelerated Master’s Program (AMP), talented seniors will be able to take courses that count simultaneously towards their undergraduate and graduate programs.
 Once admitted, an AMP student is approved to take up to 12 hours of courses that can count towards both the B.A. and M.A. degrees, while also reducing the time it takes to earn his/her master’s degree by one year.
 It is preferable that applicants for the AMP program complete one internship prior to enrollment.

 Interested students will apply for the AMP program their junior year and will work with the graduate coordinator to create their plan of study for their final two years.
 Applicants must have earned 90 or more credit hours by the Fall semester that they start the AMP program and have a minimum GPA of 3.3.
 Please contact the graduate coordinator for more information and requirements.

 The A+PR program accepts applications year-round, but only admits students during the fall semester.
 The department begins reviewing applications on November 1.
 You must have your application submitted by March 1 in order to be considered for departmental funding.
 You must have your application submitted by June 1 in order to be considered for admission.

-A+PR offers several graduate assistantships for exceptional students that are admitted into the program.
+A+PR offers several graduate assistantships for exceptional students that are admitted into the on-campus program.
 Graduate assistants are usually assigned to support faculty through teaching, research or administrative responsibilities.
-These assistantships are nine-month appointments (August – May) that can be renewable for the following academic year, pending a performance review and satisfactory academic progress (at least a 3.0 GPA for earned credit hours).
-Departmental assistantships provide (1) a monthly stipend, (2) a tuition waiver, and (3) a student health insurance waiver.
+These assistantships are nine-month appointments (August-May) that can be renewable for the following academic year, pending a performance review and satisfactory progress (at least a 3.0 GPA for earned credit hours).
+Departmental assistantships provide (1) a monthly stipend, (2) a partial or full tuition waiver, and (3) a partial or full student health insurance waiver.
 The amount offer depends on the type of assistantship provided, and will be detailed in the offer letter.